marvalarva2929/marvalarva2929/README.md

 In regards to competitive programming, you can see my codeforces profile here: https://codeforces.com/profile/marvalarva2929.
 I'm also ranked Silver in USACO (http://usaco.org/), an extremely prestigious competitive programming competition!

+### Writing

+I also enjoy writing about philosophical topics in my free time.
+Nothing too eliquent but I like to share some of my thoughts sometimes :)

 ### Cybersecurity